 This research network has over 50 researchers from 25 academic institutions in Europe and beyond.
 Some of them are listed below:

-Dr. Cornelia-Adriana Baciu is DAAD-Postdoctoral Fellow at the Foreign Policy Institute, SAIS, Johns Hopkins University in Washington DC.
+Dr. Cornelia Baciu is DAAD-Postdoctoral Fellow at the Foreign Policy Institute, SAIS, Johns Hopkins University in Washington DC.
 Her current research focuses on IOs adaptation (NATO, EU), conflict studies, grand strategy, civil-military relations, comparative European security policy, transatlantic relations.
-She obtained her PhD in International Security from Dublin City University and was Yerun Visiting Fellow at the Center for War Studies, University of Southern Denmark.
+She obtained her PhD (Political Science and IR) from Dublin City University and was Yerun Visiting Fellow at the Center for War Studies, University of Southern Denmark.
 She studied Political Science and European Studies in Germany, India and Romania and was research fellow at the Terrorism Prevention Branch, United Nations.
 She was awarded with the BISA Teaching Prize in International Studies, LSRS Prize for Best Romanian Student in Europe and the VEUK Prize for the best MA thesis at the University of Konstanz.
-Cornelia is a member of the Institute for International Conflict Resolution and Reconstruction, DCU Brexit Institute and Association pour les Études sur la guerre et la stratégie (AEGES).
+Dr. Baciu is a member of the Institute for International Conflict Resolution and Reconstruction, DCU Brexit Institute and Association pour les Études sur la guerre et la stratégie (AEGES).
 Personal website at this link.

 Associate Professor in Political Sciences (University of Grenoble)

 Dr. Delphine Deschaux-Dutard is an associate professor in political science at the University Grenoble Alpes (France).
 She holds a PhD from Sciences Po Grenoble (2008) dedicated to the role of French and German diplomatic and military actors in European Defence Policy and more precisely in CSDP since the 1990’s.
 She spent two research stays in the Sozialwissenschaftliches Institut des Bundeswehr and at the Centre March Bloch in 2006 and 2007.
 Her current research interests focus on CSDP, French-German military cooperation, parliamentary control of the use of military force in France and Germany, and lately cybersecurity and cyber defence in the EU.
 She teaches international relations and political science in Grenoble and Paris (ILERI, Ecole de Guerre), and is supervisor of an online master program on International Security and Defence.
 Her latest publications deal with methods in the study of the military, NATO and CSDP military operations, emerging powers, cybersecurity strategy of the EU and international security.